 - Speed: Our marketing organization must be fluid and deliver faster with greater speed and turnaround times.

-- Responsiveness: Similar to speed, our marketing organization must become more responsive to the market to quickly meet consumer demand and shifts in shopping or buying behaviors, including marketing the right products and services at the right time in the right way with the right mediums.
+- Responsiveness: Similar to speed, our marketing organization must become more responsive to the market to quickly meet consumer demand and shifts in shopping or buying behaviors.
+This includes marketing the right products and services at the right time in the right way using the right mediums.

-- Accountability: Our marketing organization is expected to be more accountable to the business in terms of managing costs, talent, agency spend, media, strategy and more.
-We not only have to be accountable to the CMO but the marketing organization as a whole must be more accountable to the business, internal stakeholders, the CFO and the CEO.
+- Accountability: Our marketing organization is expected to be accountable to the business through cost management, agency and media results, solid marketing strategy and more.
+We have to be accountable to the CMO.
+But we also must be more accountable to the business, internal stakeholders, the CFO and the CEO.
 The isn’t new but the stakes are higher.

 The marketer must review their martech stack to ensure it solidly covers the following: